rimaout/Password-Generator/README.md

-This is a simple app that Let’s you generate a random password
+This is a simple app that let’s you generate a random password.

 [screenshot](img/focus.png)